LinuxSystemsEngineer/ubuntu_2404_ansible_dev_env/README.md

 **How to run ansible lint:**

-After meeting the prerequisites, you can run the linter against your playbooks.
+After meeting the requirements, you can run the linter against your playbooks.
 From the main directory of your ansible project (where your `main.yml` file is located), execute the following command:

 1. **Run ansible lint:**